Similar Posts

 In this episode I’ll discuss when speaking in a hotel, you should always ask for a room—even if you’re not staying overnight.
 Please subscribe and review on iTunes.
 Thanks!
 Need to book more events?
 Try the Quick Course On Booking Shows, learn more here.
 Here’s to your success!
 Two Minute Tips are recorded by me,…

-Scott Humston-2 Minute Tips-Episode 13-Postal Service Gold!
+Scott Humston-2 Minute Tips-Episode 24-Show Me The Money

 Scott Humston-Two Minute Tips-Episode 42-Update That Pic!